cobwebch/external_import/Documentation/Installation/Index.rst

 All hooks were removed.
 If you were still using hooks, please refer to the :ref:`archived page about hooks <appendix-hooks>` to find replacement instructions.

+A new :php:`ReportStep` has been introduced, which triggers a webhook reporting about the just finished import run.
+In order for this step to run (and do the reporting) even when the process is aborted, a new possibility has been added for steps to run despite the interruption.
+This actually fixes a bug with the :php:`ConnectorCallbackStep` which was never called when the process was aborted.
+If you use such a post-processing, you can now report about failed imports if needed.

 .. _installation-upgrade-630: